UA-LPL/psmrts/docs/APEX/PSMRTS_ISIS_APEX_Development.md

 Item 1 will consist of normal Issues/PR cycles as they are completed and prepared for inclusion into the ISIS system.
 In addition to software documentation, item 3 will provide tutorials focused on the UA/ISIS enhancements that were used to process image data of Bennu from the OREX OCAMS and NAVCAM instruments.
 Item 2 is the main topic of this document.
 This is a standalone shared library that incorporates all of ISIS' current small, irregular body shape model cartography features and capabilities.
 This includes support for the [NAIF digital shape kernels (DSK)](https://naif.jpl.nasa.gov/pub/naif/toolkit_docs/Tutorials/pdf/individual_docs/37_dsk.pdf), [Bullet Physics SDK](https://github.com/bulletphysics/bullet3), [Intel Embree](https://www.embree.org) ray tracing libraries.
 These libraries are specifically designed for specialized ray tracing of high resolution object (or shape) models that are essentially tessellated plate models.

 Tessellated plate models consist of a set of floating point 3D vectors that represent surface points from the object body origin and a set of 3D integer indexes that refer to these vectors in the order in which they are stored (in memory).
 This configuration formulates interconnected triangles (commonly referred to as _facets_) which describe the topography of an object's surface.
 These models can be stored in files in a variety of forms including NAIF DSK, Wavefront's OBJ, PLY and various other 3D shape model formats.
-This system will not support ISIS 2.5D digital elevation models (DEM) directly.
+This system will not support ISIS 2.5D digital elevation models (DEM) directly and will not have an ISIS dependency.

 ### The Planetary Shape Model and Ray Tracing System Library
 The new library, called the **`Planetary Shape Model and Ray Tracing System`**, (**PSMRTS**) will provide a C-based [application programming interface](https://en.wikipedia.org/wiki/API) (API) that is also [application binary interface](https://en.wikipedia.org/wiki/Application_binary_interface) (ABI) compatible.
 Through abstraction and [foreign function interfaces](https://en.wikipedia.org/wiki/Foreign_function_interface) (FFI), this shared library will provide the high precision cartographic capabilities in the UA/ISIS system that were developed for the OREX encounter at Bennu.
 For example, this system was used to produce a [global 5 centimeter resolution orthorectified cartographic mosaic map of Bennu](https://www.asteroidmission.org/bennu_global_mosaic/) and [4 millimeter pixel resolution regional mosaics](https://www.nasa.gov/feature/goddard/2020/osiris-rex-produces-nightingale-mosaic) of potential sample sites.
 UA/ISIS mainly used the Bullet ray tracing system for cartographic processing of OCAMS images.
 However the NAIF and Embree systems were also useful for a variety of activities during the mission.
 Hence, support for these systems will also be included in the `PSMRTS` library.